agramonte/Corona-Skillz/README.md

 1. This code is really old and it his here for educational purposes only.
 No support will be given.
 2. At one point this code was used for 3 apps on Skillz.
+3. ios only.
-3. The following lua signature are implemented.
+4. The following lua signature are implemented.
 ```
     .init(listerner, { key=<"skillzKey">, orientation=<"portriat" or "landscape">, allowExit=<true or false> } )
     .show() -- Show the skillz UI.